 18The Philistines also had invaded the cities of the lowland and of the Negev of Judah and had taken Beth Shemesh, and Aijalon, and Gederoth, and Soco with its towns and Timnah with its towns, Gimzo also and its towns, and they lived there.

-19For Yahweh brought Judah low because of Ahaz king of Israel, for he had dealt wantonly in Judah, and trespassed severely against Yahweh.
+19For Yahweh brought Judah low because of Ahaz king of Israel, for he made Judah act without restraint, and trespassed severely against Yahweh.

 20Tilgath Pilneser king of Assyria came to him and distressed him, but didn’t strengthen him.

 21For Ahaz took away a portion out of the house of Yahweh and out of the house of the king and of the officials, and gave it to the king of Assyria, but it didn’t help him.

 22In the time of his distress, he trespassed yet more against Yahweh, this same king Ahaz.

 23For he sacrificed to the gods of Damascus that struck him, and he said, “Because the gods of the kings of Syria helped them, so I will sacrifice to them, that they may help me.”
 But they were a cause of stumbling to him and to all Israel.

 24Ahaz gathered together the vessels of God’s house and cut in pieces the vessels of God’s house and shut up the doors of the house of Yahweh; and he made altars for himself in every corner of Jerusalem.

 25In every city of Judah he made shrines to burn incense into smoke to other gods, and made Yahweh, the God of his fathers, angry.